Apraxed/Roblox-Modules-Master/Trello-based Bug Reports/README.md

-# Trello-based in-game bug reports (Developed by Equaled Studios and partners.)
+# Trello-based in-game bug reports (Developed by Equaled Studios.)

 This trello-based bug report sysytem uses set chat commands to report bugs using the TrelloAPI